giacomoratta/plaax-nodejs/docs/PROJECT_PLAN.md

 #### DEPLOYMENT ON AWS AS SERVERLESS
 - deploy on AWS as DEV environment
-  - create script AWS-CF to create db tables w/ env variable
+  - create script AWS-CFN to create db tables w/ env variable
   - create AWS-CLI script for initial data w/ env variable
 - deploy on AWS as ACC environment
 - define architecture